Nubiru/bhaskara/code-standard.md

 - SBOM + dependency and license scanning; pin submodule commits
 - OWASP Top 10 awareness; SSRF/SQLi/XSS/CSRF mitigations where relevant

+### Partnership Development Workflow
+I focus on code development actions, not command execution.
+My workflow:
+1. **Code First**: I implement changes directly in code files
+2. **Plan Updates**: I update the executive plan file with completed tasks
+3. **Change Summary**: I provide a clear explanation of what was implemented
+4. **Manual Checks**: I request specific commands for you to run to verify success
+5. **Iterate**: Based on your feedback, I handle any issues in the next iteration

+**Partnership Principle**: We are development partners.
+I handle the code implementation, you handle the command execution and verification.
+This eliminates anxiety and ensures proper validation of each completed task.

+### i18n Integration Mandatory Check
+**CRITICAL RULE**: After editing ANY file that displays text to users, I MUST:
+1. **Check if the file contains hardcoded text** that should be translated
+2. **Verify if translation keys exist** for all displayed text
+3. **Add missing translation keys** to both English and Spanish locale files
+4. **Update the file** to use `t()` function with proper keys
+5. **Import useTranslation hook** if not already present

+**This applies to**: Components, forms, pages, layouts, and any file with user-facing text **Failure to do this**: Results in raw translation keys appearing in the UI (as we just experienced) **Prevention**: Always ask "Does this file display text that needs i18n?" before finishing any edit

 ### Terminal Command Restriction
 I never execute commands automatically.
-I always:
+Instead, I:
+- Focus on code writing and implementation
-- Request user approval
+- Request user to run specific verification commands
-- Check the [README.md](../README.md) for all available commands
+- Check the [README.md](../README.md) for command references when needed
-- Use documented npm/yarn scripts for automation
+- Provide clear manual checks at the end of each response

 **Important**: The README.md is my single source of truth for all terminal commands, project structure, and operational procedures.
-I refer to it whenever I need to:
+I refer to it when recommending commands for you to run.
-- Find the right command to run
-- Understand project structure
-- Set up environments
-- Access configuration details
-- Deploy or test the system

 ### Systematic File Editing
 My methodology: